 The first generation of meteorological geostationary satellites has been designed nearly 30 years ago, essentially for real-time operational imagery purposes.
 The primary objective of these Programmes is the acquisition of Earth atmosphere images and their dissemination to the user's community.
 The potential value of these data for climate monitoring should however not be underestimated.
 During the late seventies and early eighties, space-borne observations of the Earth were very scarce, essentially limited to geostationary meteorological observations and a few polar platforms.
-The extent of these observations, acquired at a high temporal frequency in almost identical conditions during almost 20 years, represents therefore a potentially valuable input to studies on climate variability and, possibly, on the detection of trends.
+The extent of these observations, acquired at a high temporal frequency in almost identical conditions during almost 20 years, represents therefore a potentially valuable input to climate monitoring.